‘Dreams are like Poems’:: The Radical Healing Potential of Poetry

 Freud, Sigmund.
 The Interpretation of Dreams.
 Translated by A. A. Brill.
 New York: The Macmillan Company, 1993.

 Lasky, Dorothea.
 “The Beast: How Poetry Makes Us Human.”
 Animal.
 Seattle: Wave Books, 2019.
 53–76

 Newsom, Rob.
 “How Trauma Affects Dreams.”
 Sleep Foundation.
 October 30, 2020.
 Accessed January 27, 2021.

 Plato.
 Republic.
 Translated by Robin Waterfield.
 Oxford World Classics.
 Oxford: Oxford UP, 1993.
 Reissued 2008.

 Tartakovsky, Margarita.
 “The Power of Writing: 3 Types of Therapeutic Writing.”
 Psych Central.
 January 19, 2015.
 Accessed January 27, 2021.

-Nada Faris received an Arab Woman Award in 2018 from Harper Bazaar Arabia for her impact on Kuwait’s creative sector.
-She is an Honorary Fellow in Writing at Iowa University’s International Writing Program (IWP) Fall 2013, and an alumna of the International Visitor Leadership Program (IVLP) April 2018: Empowering Youth Through the Performing Arts.
-Faris is the author of three international books, and her poems, essays, and short stories have been published in Nimrod, Sukoon, The Indianapolis Review, The Operating System, Norton’s Anthology for Hint Fiction, and elsewhere.
-She earned an MFA in Creative Writing from Columbia University.
+Nada Faris is a writer and creative writing teacher from Kuwait.
+In 2018, she received an Arab Woman Award from Harper’s Bazaar Arabia for her impact on Kuwait’s creative landscape.
+She is an Honorary Fellow in Writing at Iowa University’s International Writing Program (IWP) Fall 2013; and an alumna of the International Visitor Leadership Program (IVLP) April 2018: Empowering Youth Through the Performing Arts.
+Faris holds an MFA in Creative Writing (Poetry & Literary Translation) from Columbia University.
+She is, furthermore, the author of multiple international books in different genres.
+Her shorter works have appeared in: The Norton Anthology for Hint Fiction, Gulf Coast Journal, Indianapolis Review, Nimrod, Tribes, One Jacar, The American Journal of Poetry, and more.